-A deep, unsettling fear that your wife secretly (or not so secretly) hates you probably isn’t as unusual as you might think.
+A deep, unsettling fear that your wife secretly hates you probably isn’t as unusual as you might think.
 Redditors suspect it, memes lampoon it.
-There’s a “My Wife Hates Me” T-shirt and a comedy podcast.
-While a lot of men might Google similar terms (“I think my wife hates me”; “Does my wife hate me?”), their reasons for feeling this way vary quite a bit.
-Maybe she’s said, “I hate you” aloud during a fight; maybe you assume it’s true because she’s been looking at you with barely suppressed contempt.
-The answers are as varied as guys’ reasons for asking.
+Hundreds of thousands of TikToks poke fun at the notion because, a joke or not, every relationship While a lot of men might look to the Internet for advice, plugging such direct queries as “I think my wife hates me” or “Does my wife hate me?” into Google, reasons for feeling this way vary quite a bit.
+Maybe your wife has said, “I hate you” aloud during a fight; maybe you assume it’s true because she’s been looking at you with barely suppressed contempt; maybe you just have a feeling.
+The answers are as varied as the reasons for asking.

 When Presumed Hatred Might Be All in Your Head